We started in the early 1980s as

 Embassy of India and other India-Japan cultural exchange organizations.

-celebrating the heritage with us, here in Tokyo.
+take part in celebrating the heritage with us, here in Tokyo.